-The target, upon seeing the out of context RX\IDENT\DONE, responds by setting the Suspend bit in all of the other connected and active ports (selecting them as suspend initiators) in its node.
+The target, upon seeing the out of context RX\IDENT\DONE, responds by repeating the TX\SUSPEND\NOTIFY out through all of its other active ports (selecting them as suspend initiators).
 The target will drive its TpBias to the initiator to below 0.4 volts for a time of Biashold (waiting for the initiator to respond by driving its TpBias into the target to a voltage level below 0.4 volts).
 After driving a low voltage TpBias to the initiator for the Biashold time, the target disables the output of its TpBias generator (generator output goes to a high impedance state).
-All non-essential circuitry for the target is placed into the lowest power state possible (only connect/disconnect voltage sense circuitry and the Port\Status comparator are required to remain active during when a port is in a suspend state).
+All non-essential circuitry for the target is placed into the lowest power state possible (only connect/disconnect voltage sense circuitry and the Port\Status bias detector are required to remain active during when a port is in a suspend state).

-As soon as the target sees its incoming TpBias drop to below 0.4 volts, the target completes its portion of the suspend connection protocol by setting its Suspend bit and clearing its own Con bit.
+As soon as the target sees its incoming TpBias drop to below 0.4 volts, the target completes its portion of the suspend connection protocol by setting its Suspend bit.

-If the target does not detect a low voltage TpBias from the initiator during the Biashold time of asserting of its low voltage TpBias to the initiator, the target will, if the voltage level on the input to the target's voltage-sense circuitry produces a logic high output (indicating a port connection), the target sets it's Disable bit, other wise, the target remains in this state (i.e. Suspend bit set,

-Disable bit clear, Con bit clear) until a connection is detected at which time a resume event will be generated.
+If the target does not detect a low voltage TpBias from the initiator during the Biashold time of asserting of its low voltage TpBias to the initiator, and if the voltage level on the input to the target's voltage-sense circuitry produces a logic high output (indicating a port connection), the target sets it's Fault bit.
+If, however, the output of the voltage sense circuitry is a logic low (indicating no port connection) the target will enter into a disconnected suspend state (i.e. Suspend bit set, Fault bit clear, Disable bit clear, Con bit clear, Bias bit clear) until a connection is detected at which time a resume event will be generated.

-A port which has both its Disable and Suspend bits set indicates a condition in which suspend notification between an initiator and a target did not complete properly.
+A port which has Fault bit set indicates a condition in which suspend or resume notification between an initiator and a target did not complete properly.